Canton of St. Gallen: Geography

-The canton is located in the north east of Switzerland.
-It is bounded to the north by Lake Constance (Bodensee).
-To the east lies the Rhine valley.
-Over the Rhine are Austria (state of Vorarlberg) and Liechtenstein.
-To the south, the canton of St. Gallen is bounded by the cantons of Graubünden, Glarus and Schwyz.
-To the west lie the cantons of Zürich and Thurgau.

-The two half cantons Appenzell Innerrhoden and Appenzell Ausserrhoden are completely surrounded by lands of the canton of St. Gallen.
+The canton of St. Gallen is located in the north east of Switzerland and is part of the Eastern Switzerland region.
+To the north-east, the canton borders Lake Constance (Bodensee).
+To the east lies the Alpine Rhine Valley, with the Alpine Rhine and "Old Rhine" representing the borders with Austria (state of Vorarlberg) and Liechtenstein.
+To the south, the canton is bounded by the cantons of the Grisons (Graubünden), Glarus and Schwyz.
+To the west lies the canton of Zurich and to the north and west the canton of Thurgau.
+The two cantons of Appenzell Innerrhoden and Appenzell Ausserrhoden are completely surrounded by the territory of the canton of St. Gallen.

-The main rivers of the canton are the Rhine, Thur, Linth and Seez.
-The topography changes from the plains, near river Rhine and Lake Constance, towards the mountainous areas of the Alps in the south (Appenzell Alps and Glarus Alps).
-About one third (619.7 km2) of the canton is wooded, while nearly half is 9790.6 km2 is used for farming.
-278.6 km2 of the farm land is alpine pastures.
-Of the rest of the canton, 259.1 km2 is considered unproductive while 176 km2 is filled with housing or roads.
+The main rivers of the canton are the Rhine (Alpine Rhine), Thur (forming the Thur waterfalls), Linth and Seez.
+Other rivers in the canton are the Jona, Seerenbach (forming the Seerenbach Falls), Necker, Sitter, Saar and Tamina.
+The topography changes from the plains near river Rhine, the Swiss Plateau and Lake Constance, towards the mountainous areas of the Alps in the south (Appenzell Alps and Glarus Alps), which includes also part of the Alpstein massif.
+About one third (619.7 km2) of the canton is wooded, while nearly half of it (9790.6 km2) is used for farming.
+278.6 km2 of the farm land is Alpine pastures.
+Of the rest of the canton, 259.1 km2 is considered unproductive, while 176 km2 is filled with housing or roads.

-The altitude above the sea-level varies from 398 m (the lake of Constance) to 3251 m (the Ringelspitz).
-The canton includes portions of the lake of Constance (54 km2), of the Walensee (rather over 18 km2), and of the lake of Zürich (10 km2), and several small lakes wholly within its limits.
+The land elevation above the sea-level varies from 398 m (Lake Constance) to 3251 m (the Ringelspitz).
+The canton includes portions of Lake Constance (54 km2), the Walensee (rather over 18 km2), and Lake Zurich (10 km2; mostly Obersee), and several small lakes and reservoirs wholly within its limits (e.g. Gigerwaldsee, Gübsensee, Murgseen, Schwarzsee, Schwendisee, Voralpsee).
+The only (named) island in the canton is the Schnittlauchinsel in the Walensee.

 The mountains of the canton include part of a thrust fault that was declared a geologic UNESCO World Heritage Site, under the name Swiss Tectonic Arena Sardona, in 2008.
+The Churfirsten is located entirely within the canton of St. Gallen and features a cave, the Wildenmannlisloch.